Bonsai Mary

 These plants thrive in environments with high humidity, so if you live in a dry area or you’re prone to running the AC or heater frequently, this might not be the plant for you.
 Ideally, you want to aim for around 70-80% humidity for these plants to really thrive.

 Now, some people might say that using a humidifier is the best way to increase humidity levels but let me tell you, that’s just lazy gardening.
-If you’re serious about taking care of Anthurium coriaceum (and believe me, they’re worth it), then invest in some pebble trays.

 Simply fill up a shallow tray with pebbles and water and place your plant on top.
 As the water evaporates it creates a humid microclimate around your plant which will help keep its foliage looking lush and green.